Project Art Works

-The studio space provider will use investment to increase its portfolio and preserve a valuable heritage site for community use and benefit.
+The studio space provider is using investment to increase its portfolio and preserve a valuable heritage site for community use and benefit.

 V22 is a multifaceted arts organisation founded by artist Tara Cranswick in 2006 with an aim to democratise art ownership and support the development of contemporary art talent, especially emerging or younger artists.
 It curates exhibitions and events to promote artists’ work, helping them to gain wider recognition, and provides affordable studios and workspace to artists, creative start-ups and non-profits.
 Through a separate legal entity (V22 plc) that is publicly listed on the smallest of London’s three stock exchanges, the organisation also owns and manages an art collection valued at just under £2 million.

 In addition to its artist-focused activity, V22 also takes special care to engage local residents in its work by keeping events free to the public and organising educational and community activities at its studio sites, often working in partnership with local groups and organisations.

 Arts Impact Fund invested £300,000 in the studio provider arm of V22 (V22 London) which manages seven buildings across London supporting over 400 artists, creatives and social enterprises.
 Our loan helped V22 London acquire a new, Grade II* listed site – The Priory, Orpington, which will be refurbished to create a number of studios, community and exhibition spaces.
 The organisation purchased a 125-year lease on The Priory, the former Orpington Library and some of the gardens in the immediate surrounding area, after winning a bid from Bromley Council.
 This will preserve the heritage site for cultural and community use and benefit, while at the same time helping V22 to further diversify its portfolio and expand its reach.
 Compared to the shorter, more commercially minded leases that are typically the norm for properties of this type, the deal will also allow V22 to offer more stable conditions for artists, who may otherwise be forced to relocate if their studio spaces are redeveloped for commercial or residential use.